bexxmodd/TwitterBots/README.md

 export ACCESS_TOKEN_SECRET="your_access_token_secret"
 ```

 After you have exported your Twitter credentials you can execute files through the terminal.
+For example:
 ```
 python3 bots/statusio.py
 ```